matghazaryan/Sixt/README.md

 # Sixt

-I tried to use most recent and used libraries.

-I tried to create simple UI using Sixt app color and logos.
+I tried to use most recent and used libraries and create simple UI using Sixt app color and logos.

 Application works also in **offline mode**.
 If once the data fetched from internet you can start using it in offline mode.
 If the first time the data couldn't retrive from the server error messaged appears.